itdxer/neupy/site/docs/algorithms/constructable-architecture.rst

                 algorithms.StepDecay]
     )

 Both :network:`WeightDecay` and :network:`StepDecay` algorithms have additional parameters.
-In case if you need to modify them - you can add them to the training algorithm.
+In case if we need to modify them we can add them to the training algorithm.

 .. code-block:: python